difuse-dartmouth/difuse-research/README.md

 ---

-## File descriptions
+## Contents
-- _difuse-workshop-data-x22.csv_:  Survey data from participants in a DIFUSE faculty development workshop in July 2022.
+-_workshop-data-2022_ contains data files for the workshop survey and interviews.